Is first time visiting Madrid? We will tell you what to see in Madrid and the essential places you must see when visiting Spain’s capital.

-There are many things to see, from the lake where you can take a boat ride, to the crystal palace, the monument to King Alfonso XII, the former Royal Ceramic Factory, the army museum, the Paseo de la Argentina …
+There are many things to see: the lake where you can take a boat ride, the crystal palace, the monument to King Alfonso XII, the former Royal Ceramic Factory, the army museum, the Paseo de la Argentina more.

-The Prado Museum is one of the most important and well-known museums in the world, not only for the works it has exhibited, but also for the immense amount of works that it has in deposit and can not exhibit due to lack of space.
+The Prado Museum is one of the most important and well-known museums in the world, not only for the works it has exhibited but also for the immense amount of works that it has in deposit and can not exhibit due to lack of space.

 Plaza de Cibeles

-In the center of the square is the Fuente de la Cibeles, it is one of the most important symbols of Madrid, it was built in 1777 and 1782.
+In the center of the square is the Fuente de la Cibeles; it is one of the most important symbols of Madrid; it was built in 1777 and 1782.

 Gran Vía.
 Plaza de España.
 Temple of Debod

-Buildings to be highlighted: Metropolis Building, Telefónica Building: it was the first European skyscraper with 89 meters high.
+- Telefónica Building.
+It was the first European skyscraper with 89 meters high.